RedExpertAlliance/katacoda-scenarios/oci-course/oci-functions-objects-apigateway/step1.md

 `fn use context lab-fn-context`{{execute}}

-Prepare a number of environment variables.
-Note: the assumptions here are that you are working in a tenancy in the Ashburn region and a compartment called *lab-compartment* exists as well as an API Gateway *lab-apigw* in that same compartment as well as an API Deployment called MY_API_DEPL# on the API Gateway.
-We need to get references to these resources in order to create new resources in the right place.
+**Prepare a number of environment variables.
+Note: the assumptions here are that you have a compartment called *lab-compartment*, as well as an API Gateway *lab-apigw* in that same compartment as well as an API Deployment called MY_API_DEPL# on the API Gateway.
+We need to get references to these resources in order to create new resources in the right place.**

 ```
 export REGION=$(oci iam region-subscription list | jq -r '.data[0]."region-name"')